Special Grant for Short-term Placements

 Criteria for the selection of candidates who will receive a special grant:

-- the number of applications for a Special Grant for a Short-term Placement in the given year (the lowest priority is given to those with more applications in the same year)
+- the number of applications for Special Grant for Short-term Placements or other programmes in the given year, previous placements abroad (the lowest priority is given to those with more applications in the same year or/and with previous support)

 - formal correctness of the submitted application